1,000+ Opportunities

 gov Online Services Indiana Commission for Higher Education

-Based on current listing details, eligibility includes: Indiana resident who graduates from a publicly supported high school at least one year early, earns Core 40 diploma by end of grade 11, and enrolls full-time at an eligible Indiana institution the following fall.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana resident who graduates from a publicly supported high school at least one year early, earns Core 40 diploma by end of grade 11, and enrolls full-time at an eligible Indiana institution the following fall.
+Confirm the full requirements in the official notice before applying.